Governor Shapiro Signs Into Law Commonsense Budget that Makes Historic Investments to Create a Stronger Economy, Safer and Healthier Communities, and Better Schools

 “As the Governor and I have travelled the Commonwealth, one thing we’ve heard loud and clear is that folks want us to take off the red and blue jerseys and put on our Pennsylvania jersey, and that’s exactly what we’ve done throughout this process,” said Lieutenant Governor Austin Davis.
 “This budget addresses the most pressing issues facing our communities and delivers real results for the people of Pennsylvania.
 It’s a direct investment in making our economy stronger, our communities safer, our schools better and our families healthier.”

 In the process of signing the budget, the Governor line-item vetoed the full $100 million appropriation for the PASS scholarship program, as he promised he would.
-Read the Governor’s veto message online.
+Click here to read the Governor’s veto message.

 See below for an overview of the programs and investments included in the budget and Property Tax/Rent Rebate expansion: